4 Main Customer Relationship Groups & Ways to Manage Them

 Strangers

-What can you do about it?
-That depends on the type of stranger.
-Some customers remain strangers simply because they have no desire to develop a deeper relationship with your brand.
-In such cases, it’s best to let them go.
-It’s understandable—you love your brand and products and believe you can sell to anyone, which is a positive mindset.
-However, it’s equally important to manage customer relationships wisely by choosing your battles.
+What should you do?
+That depends on the kind of stranger.
+Some remain strangers simply because they’re not interested in a deeper connection with your brand.
+In these situations, it’s often better to let them go.
+Loving your brand and believing you can sell to anyone is admirable, but managing customer relationships wisely means knowing when to pick your battles.

-If a customer falls into the stranger category, they could either be a disengaged long-term customer or a new customer.
-If they are new, you should at least be able to identify that.
-In such cases, offering a wow-worthy customer experience could be your best chance to engage them.
-Need ideas?
-Jump ahead to the ‘True Friends’ section for tips on converting strangers into loyal customers.
+A stranger could be either a disengaged long-term customer or a new one.
+If they’re new, identifying them is key.
+In these cases, delivering an exceptional customer experience may be your best shot at engagement.
+Looking for ideas?
+Check out the ‘True Friends’ section for tips on turning strangers into loyal customers.

-No matter your approach, be cautious.
-Long-term customers with low engagement have a slim chance of evolving into butterflies or true friends.
-Be mindful of what you might sacrifice when trying to win them over.
+Whatever approach you take, proceed with caution.
+Long-term customers with low engagement rarely transform into butterflies or true friends.
+Consider carefully what you might lose by trying to win them over.

-Stranger danger just became barnacle danger.
-Avoid these guys at all costs - with “costs” being the operative word in that sentence.
-Barnacles are customers that have a low overall spend and customer lifetime value, yet remain in your customer base for longer than most customers.
-Their projected loyalty is high, but their projected profitability is on the floor.
+Stranger danger now shifts to barnacle danger.
+Avoid these customers if possible – “costs” being the key word here.
+Barnacles are customers who spend little and have a low lifetime value, yet remain in your database longer than most.
+Their loyalty appears high, but their profitability is minimal.

 Butterflies

-Things are finally looking up.
-For many especially those in finance butterflies are often seen as ideal customers.
-Why?
-They require minimal effort to maintain and, though not brand ambassadors, they spend significantly more on your products than other customer groups.
+Things are starting to look brighter.
+For many, particularly in the finance sector, butterflies are often viewed as the ideal customers.
+Why is that?
+They’re easy to maintain and, while they may not become brand advocates, they tend to spend considerably more on your products than other customer groups.

-But are they truly your best customers?
-Not quite.
-Despite generating high revenues and having low retention costs due to their infrequent purchases, they lack a crucial element perhaps the most valuable trait a customer can offer loyalty and customer-based brand equity.
+But does that make them your very best customers?
+Not exactly.
+Even though they generate substantial revenue and have low retention costs because they purchase infrequently, they miss a key quality perhaps the most valuable trait a customer can offer: loyalty and the ability to build customer-based brand equity.

 Don’t get us wrong butterflies are fantastic.
 Yet, they fall short of becoming true friends who advocate for your brand and drive new customer acquisition.

 Can you convert them?
-Hopefully.
-Success largely depends on how you approach them.
-A personalized relationship management strategy is key here.
-Hopefully, you have some customer data any insight will help.
-Examine their purchasing habits or notable dates like loyalty anniversaries, birthdays, or holidays such as Valentine's Day.
+Possibly.
+Much of the outcome depends on your approach.
+A tailored relationship management strategy is essential.
+Ideally, you have some customer data any insights can be valuable.
+Look into their buying patterns or special occasions such as loyalty milestones, birthdays, or holidays like Valentine’s Day.

-While butterflies hold more potential than strangers, a word of caution remains their projected loyalty is still low.
-Be careful not to waste money or resources on excessive incentives.
-Thanks to their revenue and potential profitability, they warrant more effort than strangers, but don’t be fooled into chasing false promises.
+Although butterflies offer more potential than strangers, a note of caution is needed their expected loyalty remains relatively low.
+Avoid overspending on excessive incentives.
+While their revenue and profitability justify more attention than strangers, don’t be misled into chasing unrealistic expectations.

 True Friends

-You’ve achieved it—the holy grail of customer loyalty.
-You’ve made someone love and value your brand as much as you do.
-So, you’re done now, right?
+You’ve reached the ultimate goal of customer loyalty.
+You’ve created fans who love and value your brand as much as you do.
+So, are you done now?
 Not quite.
-These customers your true friends should serve as your main source of inspiration.
+These customers your true friends should be your primary source of inspiration.

-The first step is to analyze this customer group in detail.
-Identify the common traits they share.
-What attributes do they have in common?
-Which marketing strategy or campaigns have been most successful with them?
-What rewards, loyalty programs, or products have these customers experienced that your butterflies, barnacles, or strangers haven’t?
+Start by analyzing this group in depth.
+Identify the traits they share.
+What characteristics do they have in common?
+Which marketing strategies or campaigns have resonated most with them?
+What rewards, loyalty programs, or products have they experienced that butterflies, barnacles, or strangers haven’t?

-Still, you’re not finished.
-Yes, these customers have the highest projected loyalty and customer satisfaction, but that doesn’t mean you’ve maximized their potential value.
-This is where you need to ask how they can generate even greater value for your business.
+Even then, the work isn’t over.
+While these customers have the highest projected loyalty and satisfaction, that doesn’t mean you’ve unlocked their full potential.
+Ask yourself how they can deliver even greater value to your business.

-You might be thinking about more sales and revenue now and you’d be right but it’s about creating those outcomes differently.
-Keep selling to your true friends, of course, but remember they are more than just customers.
-Their value lies in their loyalty.
-The distinction?
-Loyalty leads to referrals, positive word of mouth, and brand advocacy things you can rely on to drive growth.
+You might immediately think of increasing sales and revenue and you’d be right but it’s about achieving these outcomes differently.
+Keep selling to your true friends, of course, but remember they’re more than just customers.
+Their real value lies in loyalty.
+Why does this matter?
+Loyalty drives referrals, positive word of mouth, and brand advocacy powerful tools for sustainable growth.

-However, don’t just count on it; incentivize it.
-Reward your true friends for referrals, social engagement, and other actions that help grow your brand without requiring traditional marketing campaigns.
+That said, don’t rely on it alone; encourage it.
+Reward your true friends for referrals, social engagement, and other actions that expand your brand’s reach without the need for traditional marketing campaigns.

 Conclusion